 As future work, we envision the institution having another coordination support instrument: to provide assistance to its participants in form of suggestions.
 These suggestions would be indications about what participants should do during their interactions.
 Thus, for example, if an agent is trying to perform an action that is not currently allowed, suggestions may inform about those violated restrictions it is not taking into consideration that are preventing it to do the action.
 This mechanism would also contribute to improve agent coordination to enhance global performance.
-We also plan to include artifacts in the real world, like intelligent objects-objects with delegated control capacities [25]- to support this suggestion mechanism in situated institutions.
+We also plan to include artifacts in the real world, like intelligent objects -objects with delegated control capacities [22]- to support this suggestion mechanism in situated institutions.

 Acknowledgments.
-This work was partially funded by IEA (TIN2006-15662-C02-01), AT (CONSOLIDER CSD2007-0022), MAT2005-07244-C03-03, INGE-NIO2010 projects, by EU-FEDER funds, by the Catalan Gov. (Grant 2005-SGR-00093) and by Marc Esteva's Ramon y Cajal contract.
+This work was partially funded by the Spanish Gov. -as part of the IEA (TIN2006-15662-C02-01), 2006-5-0I-099, AT (CONSOLIDER CSD2007-0022), MAT2005-07244-C03-03 and INGENIO2010 projects and Marc Esteva's Ramon y Cajal contract-, by EU-FEDER funds and by the Catalan Gov. -under the grant 2005-SGR-00093-.